LSSTDESC/tom_desc/README.md

 * `https://desc-tom.lbl.gov/elasticc/diasource/`
 * `https://desc-tom.lbl.gov/elasticc/diatruth/`
 * `https://desc-tom.lbl.gov/elasticc/diaalert/`
+* (and some other things I should still document)

+Note that as the elasticc database has grown, many of these endpoints will time out before they're able to pull and send all of their informaiton.

 Called by themselves, they return a JSON dict as in the example above, with `count` giving the total number of objects (or sources or truth